Keyboard shortcuts

 1. Open http://localhost:8080 in your browser

-2. Navigate to Manage Roots in the sidebar
+2. Navigate to Roots in the sidebar

 3. Click Add Root